eliemichel/irssi-notify/README.md

 # Irssi-Notify #

-Notifications for [Irssi](http://www.irssi.org/) *via* a simple http server.
+Notifications for the IRC client [Irssi](http://www.irssi.org/) *via* a simple http server.

-Requires [nodejs](http://nodejs.org/) for the server and the `notify-send` command (but it can easily be replaced).
+We use a http server for the notfication system to work over an ssh connexion for exemple (cf *Usage* section).

+The system is divided into two parts : the script for Irssi which fires http requests and the server that handle them and call a given command.

+Two versions of the server are available.
+The first one uses [nodejs](http://nodejs.org/) and the second one is made with Python 3.

+The command called by default is `notify-send` but it can easily be replaced by changing the value of `NOTIF_COMMAND` in server.py or notify-serv.js.

 ## Usage ##

+For both servers the begining is the same :

+1. Put notify.pl in `~/.irssi/scripts`
+2. Type `/script load notify` in Irssi

+Then you have to choose the server system you prefere :

+### With Nodejs

 1. Install required node packages with `npm install`
-2. Start the notify server : `./notify-server`
+2. Start the notify server : `./notify-server.js` or `node notify-server.js`

-3. Put notify.pl in `~/.irssi/scripts`
-4. Type `/script load notify` in Irssi
+### With Python

+1. Run `./server.py` or `python3 server.py`

-Note: If you can't run the server (`./notify-server : command not found`), try to make the file executable with `chmod +x notify-server`.
+**Note**: If you can't run the server (`./notify-server.js : command not found` or `./server.py : command not found`), try to make the file executable with `chmod +x notify-server.js` or `chmod +x server.py` respectively.

+### Over SSH

 If you use Irssi over ssh, you just have to forward port 9871 when you connect to ssh, like this :